auz10/react-leaderboard/README.md

 Example: [https://auz10.github.io/react-leaderboard/](https://auz10.github.io/react-leaderboard/)

-Takes in name, start and end time and renders into a sorted scoreboard.
+Takes in name, timeStart, timeEnd and renders into a sorted scoreboard.
+Items without a timeEnd specified will tick until there is one.

 ### install